Skip to content

 Homelabbing is what got me into the field and I encourage anyone who asks me about getting into IT to take a crack at it.
 You don’t need an entire rack of servers, you don’t need expensive disk arrays, a Pi is more than enough to get started down the IT road and to learn a couple new things on.

-This year I decided to consolidate some of my hardware to reduce the power load in my rack and to prepare for married life that is just around the corner.
-I swapped out my R220, Catalyst switch, and WRT router for a UDM pro with U7 Lite AP as well as retired one of my hypervisors and my media NAS.
+I initially swapped out my R220, Catalyst switch, and WRT router for a UDM pro with U7 Lite AP as well as retired one of my hypervisors and my media NAS.
 I took my power draw down from ~920W down to ~270W.
-In the future I think I will further consolidate down into a 10” rack with 2 Dell micro machines as a hypervisor pair and the smaller Unifi firewall.

 Hardware